MaibornWolff/codecharta/gh-pages/_docs/04-03-rawtextparser.md

 ccsh rawtextparser foo -o out.cc.json --exclude=*.html --exclude=bar
 ```

-If a project is piped into the [SourceCodeParser]({{site.baseurl}}{% link _docs/04-02-sourcecodeparser.md %}) , the results and the piped project are merged.
+If a project is piped into the RawTextParser, the results and the piped project are merged.
-The resulting project has the project name specified for the SourceCodeParser.
+The resulting project has the project name specified for the RawTextParser.